How can I apply?

 We will review and evaluate applications on the strength of your idea, its potential to impact the field of journalism, replicability, innovation and your ability to execute the project.
 Please note that these applications will be reviewed by thought leaders in both the journalism and immersive spaces.

 Be brief and be visual.
 Ask people who don’t know your project to review your application.
 Make sure it fits the theme.
 Make sure that a stranger with no knowledge of your field could read the first few sentences of your application and then describe your idea concisely to someone else.
 The simpler the better.

 I have an early-stage idea.
 May I still apply?

 Yes.
-The challenge focuses on early-stage ideas, recognizing that building fast and failing fast will help advance the use of new technology in newsrooms.
+The challenge focuses on early-stage ideas, recognizing that experiments will help advance the use of new technology in newsrooms.
 We’re hoping to help demystify the techniques and technology used for immersive storytelling to democratize the platform for news organizations, journalists, nonprofits and individuals alike.

 May I apply with a project that I have already started?

 Yes, if you’re proposing to do new, innovative things within the existing project.